HidayatRivai2020/Python/README.md

 # [Python](https://www.python.org/about/gettingstarted/)
 - Python is a programming language that lets you work more quickly and integrate your systems more effectively.
 - Current version: 3.11.4
-- Script or interpreted langauge
+- Script or interpreted language

 ## Python interpreter behaviour
 - typically reads code from top to bottom
 - throws error based on checking:
     - lexis: vocabulary of a programming language
     - syntax: set of rules that define the structure of a programming language
-    - semanctics: the meaning of code and what it does when executed
+    - semantics: the meaning of code and what it does when executed

 ## How to check python version
 - open a new terminal